 Native Americans, responding to Baptist mission efforts, started churches.
 In addition, various immigrant groups, such as Germans, Swedes, and Hispanics, started Baptist churches, formed conventions, founded schools, and published materials.

-Overall the Baptist growth
+Overall the Baptist growth has been phenomenal.

 About eight hundred thousand Baptists in 1850 became over five million by 1900, over seventeen million by 1955, and over thirty million by 2000.
 The Baptist growth has been not only in numbers of members and churches but also in many other ways.